Premium hardwood floating stairs in a Houston home

 Dry mopping and occasional damp wiping with a pH-neutral cleaner is all you need for routine maintenance.
 Avoid steam mops — the moisture penetrates the finish over time.
 Depending on foot traffic, a light recoat of the finish every 5–7 years keeps the surface protected.
 We provide specific maintenance instructions for the finish we apply on your project.

 Site assessment.
-Species recommendation.
+Species samples at the visit.
 Itemized proposal within 72 hours.